opendocsg/slw-judgments-backfill/2017_SGHC_19/report.md

 _Land_ – _Compulsory acquisition_

 [LawNet Editorial Note: The appeal in Civil Appeal No 4 of 2017 was allowed in part by the Court of Appeal on 10 April 2019.
-See [2019] SGCA 23.]
+See <span class="citation">[2019] SGCA 23</span>.]

 13 February 2017